-“Our practice is defined by our clients, built from the ground up, providing legal information and services that are tailored to you and your situation.”-Tim Coffield, Coffield PLC.
+“Our practice is defined by our clients, built from the ground up, providing legal information and services that are tailored to you and your situation.”

-Tim is affiliated with numerous professional organizations, including the National Employment Lawyers Association, the Virginia Employment Lawyers Association, and the Metropolitan Washington Employment Lawyers Association.
+Attorney Tim Coffield is affiliated with numerous professional organizations, including the National Employment Lawyers Association, the Virginia Employment Lawyers Association, and the Metropolitan Washington Employment Lawyers Association.

-Before he created Coffield PLC, Tim attended the University of Virginia School of Law.
+Before he became an attorney and created Coffield PLC, Tim attended the University of Virginia School of Law.
 In 2010 he worked for Trout Unlimited, a national water conservation organization as Law Clerk for the California Water Project.
 In the year following law school, he was a Law Fellow in the Eastern Conservation Program at Trout Unlimited.
-He assisted with legal and regulatory matters concerning the impact of natural gas development on aquatic habitats, and worked on the advocacy side of the issue as well.
+Tim Coffield assisted with legal and regulatory matters concerning the impact of natural gas development on aquatic habitats and worked on the advocacy side of the issue as well.

-During law school Tim participated in the First Amendment Law Clinic at the Thomas Jefferson Center for Free Speech, interned in the United States District Court for The Eastern District of Virginia, and volunteered with the Legal Aid Society in Charlotesville.
+During law school, Tim Coffield participated in the First Amendment Law Clinic at the Thomas Jefferson Center for Free Speech, interned in the United States District Court for The Eastern District of Virginia, and volunteered with the Legal Aid Society in Charlottesville, Virginia.